User37som/libbitcoin/How-To.md

     confirmed 0
 }
 ```

-> Notice that `balance.confirmed` shows that the transaction has no confirmations.
+Notice that `balance.confirmed` shows that the transaction has no confirmations.

+The [address](https://blockchain.info/address/1JziqzXeBPyHPeAHrG4DCDW4ASXeGGF6p6) can be also located on blockchain.info.

 Look up the history for the address.
 ```sh